jthack/hydeout/about.md

 I'm a Christian, husband, father, hacker, and cybersecurity professional.
 I love most things in life, but I'm particularly fond of hacking, ai-art, running, podcasts, and keylime pie.

+Through the transitionfrom software engineer to security analyst to security engineer to security researcher who specializes on appsec and AI, I've come to understand the industry at a pretty deep level.
+During that time, I've submitted or collaborated on over 1,000 vulnerabilities across Hackerone and Bugcrowd.
+There are tons of take-aways and common issues.
+I love helping solve those whether it's via hacking, teaching, and consulting.
+Reach out anytime if you think I might be able to help: me[@]josephthacker.com

 <p class="message">
   "As water reflects the face, so one's life reflects the heart."
 Proverbs 27:19
 </p>

 ## whereami

+- email: me[@]josephthacker.com
 - twitter: [rez0\_\_](https://twitter.com/rez0__)
 - linkedin: [rez0](https://www.linkedin.com/in/josephthacker/)
 - hackerone: [rez0](https://hackerone.com/rez0)